debashriroy/debashriroy.github.io/_pages/people.md

     {% include figure.html path="assets/img/Michelle_Samson.png" title="Michelle" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm-10 mt-3 mt-md-0">
-  <b>  Michelle Samson </b> is a fast-track graduate student chosen from a pool of 3000 peers, pursuing master of science in Computer Engineering at The University of Texas at Arlington.
+  <b>  Michelle Samson </b> (Fall 2023- ) is a fast-track graduate student chosen from a pool of 3000 peers, pursuing master of science in Computer Engineering at The University of Texas at Arlington.
 Driven by relentless ambition, she forges innovative software solutions to actively better our world.
 As a devoted research assistant, she channels my skills with precision and passion, shaping a future of impactful contributions.
 Expected graduation: Spring 2024.
 </div>
 </div>